 On a deeper level, you are connected with the rest of the Cosmos and through this connection you interact with the totality of reality.
 Thoughts, mental and emotional patterns, actions…all of these have effects on your life.
 In the case of actions it may be obvious, in the case of thoughts and emotions, it is usually less apparent.
 Depending on your fundamental inner state, you are a match to certain external circumstances and you will automatically take actions that will lead you into situations that are a match to that inner state (in esoteric circles this is usually referred to as “The Law of Attraction”, which is frequently very misunderstood in modern spirituality and taken out of context – fundamentally it is the law of resonance, you will interact with the situations, people and events that resonate with your current total (surface and deep) state of being).

 It does not mean you are to blame for anything or that you need to feel guilty – responsibility does not imply guilt.

-The force and current of your conditioned subconscious mind and all the negative and limiting patterns it contains can be so strong, that your thoughts, emotions and actions (which stem from your thoughts and emotions) can be incredibly destructive for you and those around you.
+The force and current of your conditioned subconscious mind and the limiting patterns it contains can be so strong, that your thoughts, emotions and actions (which stem from your thoughts and emotions) can be incredibly destructive for you and those around you.

 However you cannot blame yourself for making those mistakes or for not being conscious enough from preventing those mistakes to manifest.
 Many times you simply do not have the power to stop a powerful conditioned response (a karmic energy really) from coming into the physical world – in other words, many times you will choose an action based on strong anger, fear, hatred… or another negative emotional imprint, which will lead to results that are undesirable for you and everyone involved.
 Even though in retrospect it might seem you could have done something, that is simply not true, because you were not conscious enough to stop it.